Br3nd4nt/twift/README.md

 # twift

+Send tweets in telegram with a simple copy-paste using inline bot!

-💧 A project built with the Vapor web framework.
+###### 💧 A project built with the Vapor web framework.

---
-Get tweet contents in telegram with simple url copy-paste.
---